KKLXX/MCRVT/README.md

-# MCRVT
+# MCRVT-TAFFC-under review
-Open source for core functional modules
+Core functional modules are as follows

   WavLM-Logmel---Include all pre-trained model (Hubert/Wav2vec/Wav2vev2/WavLM) scenarios considered in the original work

   Versatile Attention----We design it as a plug-and-play module for testing

-MHFF-CA, i.e., Contrastive Reconstruction Networks and Cross Attention
+  MHFF-CA, i.e., Contrastive Reconstruction Networks and Cross-Attention